-Carnival’s newest ship, the 2,974-passenger Freedom, has begun 12-day Mediterranean and Greek Isles voyages with port calls to six countries – Spain, France, Italy, Greece, Turkey and Croatia.
+Carnival’s 2,974-passenger Freedom, began 12-day Mediterranean and Greek Isles voyages with port calls to six countries – Spain, France, Italy, Greece, Turkey and Croatia.

 One of the cruise line’s goals with this ship is to attract families who are interested in taking their children to Europe’s most popular ports while enjoying modern, Canadian-style conveniences on board, at a cost that is more affordable than European land prices.

 It’s all about the destinations with this cruise.
 There are about 150 shore excursions and Carnival knows how to coat them with fun.
 Some are only available if you have kids, and some are teens-only excursions guided by Carnival counsellors.